Tuesday, 19 June 2007

 It seems that most of these ones were built in the eighteenth and nineteenth centuries, although probably on the ruins of much earlier ones, perhaps even as early as the Bronze Age.

 They were used to house animals, and as temporary homes for people tending their crops in the new fields which resulted from a land clearing edict issued by Louis XV.
 Bories such as these are widespread in Provence.

 We cast an eye over towards the fearsome cliffs that we had been on, and saw no sign of a descending track.

 The eleventh-century abbey has a nasty eighteenth-century wing on one side, but is still a beautiful, peaceful place, with a field of lavender at the front, a vegetable garden at the back and forest rising all around.
-Tourists have to park their cars at a respectful distance and walk in.
+Tourists must park their cars at a respectful distance and walk in.

-Determined to stick to the GR after our little excursion this morning, we picked it up as it was leaving the car park, but after a time it transpired that we were going the wrong way, back towards Gordes (we had not got as far as the car park on our arrival at the abbey).
+After our frightening little excursion this morning, we were determined to stick to the GR and we picked it up as it was leaving the car park, but after a time it transpired that we were going the wrong way, back towards Gordes (we had not got as far as the car park on our arrival at the abbey).

 We had to turn back and find the other bit of GR leaving the car park.
 This was our second false start of the day, but our last.
 From then on we did not lose our way once.

 The path rose up a valley, not particularly steep, for an hour or so, then up a ridge for another hour, onto a sort of forested plateau, which eventually out into a clearing with a signpost, where we had lunch on a grassy bank with our shoes off.

 Then began the great descent – an hour and a half of relentless stumbling down a cascade of loose white stones, at first in forest and later in low scrub between tall sculpted cliffs that gradually opened out.
 Farmland appeared and we joined a little road that curved around and delivered us to the village in a few minutes.